chiraitori/HoYo_Code_Sender_Discord_Bot/README.md

 - **Rate Limiting**: API endpoints are protected against DoS attacks with request limits
 - **Input Validation**: All user inputs are validated before processing
 - **Permission Controls**: Command access is restricted based on user roles
+- **Context Validation**: Server-only commands are blocked in DMs with helpful error messages
 - **Secure Data Storage**: Sensitive data is stored securely using environment variables

 ## Disclaimer